GrossfieldLab/loos/INSTALL.md

 There is a problem with using PyLOOS with the new System Integrity Protection (SIP) enabled (see https://support.apple.com/en-us/HT204899 for more information about SIP).
 We are aware of this and working on a decent solution.
-Until then, there are two options for building and using PyLOOS under El Capitan.
+Until then, there are three options for building and using PyLOOS under El Capitan.